 Taxes in Belgium remain higher compared to the neighboring countries.
-Only for a 1000 GWh profile in Germany, electricity taxes are comparable to taxes in Belgium.
-Taxes are three to four times lower in the Netherlands and four to fifteen times lower in France compared to Belgium, for a 1000 and 100 GWh profile, respectively.
+Taxes are three times lower in the Netherlands, eight to twenty-six times lower in France and two to six times lower in Germany compared to the average taxes in Belgium, for a 1000 and 100 GWh profile, respectively.

 In France, industrial consumers benefit from low electricity taxes.
-Electricity taxes in France are up to six times lower than the average of the countries in scope of the study (for a 100 GWh profile).
+Electricity taxes in France are up to ten times lower than the average of the countries in scope of the study (for a 100 GWh profile).